 Voice-search capabilities have also expanded.
 Now owners of an Amazon Echo or Echo Dot can link to a Fire TV device for hands free voice-control.
 Amazon has simple instructions on how to link Echo and Fire TV devices.

 Amazon Fire TV or Roku for live streaming?

 If you’re considering a live TV subscription like PlayStation Vue or DirecTV Now, buying an Amazon Fire TV box makes a lot of sense.
 Using a Fire TV mainly as a hub for watching PlayStation Vue is an often overlooked feature for this device.

 When the latest Fire TV device was released in 2015, the live TV streaming market was in its infancy.
 A lot has changed since then that put the two in better synch with one another.
 It’s kind of like when the chocolate fell into the peanut butter.

-Fire TV is the fastest device for streaming PlayStation Vue.
+Fire TV is the fastest device for live streaming TV services like PlayStation Vue.
 There are two main reasons why.
 The processor in the 2nd generation Fire TV was made for supporting 4K resolution.
 So the design of the Fire TV is geared for delivering a faster, high-resolution experience compared to its predecessor.
 It’s 75 percent faster than the first generation of Fire TV.

 And, while the Wi-Fi performance is impressive, having an Ethernet connection is crucial for a near flawless live TV feed over the web.